 And there is some truth in this “farang ATM” theory.

 This perhaps comes from watching American films and soap operas, and of course is compounded by those retired expats with big pensions who buy the proverbial “farang castle” in Nakhon nowhere for their Thai wife.

 That said, most people can afford to at least leave a 10-20 Baht tip.

-So, if you're stuck for knowing what to tip,

-Follow the Thai culture for tipping as set out above.
-Don't tip at street stalls unless you really want to show your appreciation, do leave a tip at high-street eats: I suggest say 10 Baht in every 100 Baht, so 40 Baht on a 400 Baht meal.
+So, if you're stuck for knowing what to tip, follow the Thai culture for tipping as set out above.
+Don't tip at street stalls unless you really want to show your appreciation, but do leave a tip at high-street eats: I suggest 10 Baht in every 100 Baht, so 40 Baht on a 400 Baht meal.